yaroslaff/SashimiDB/README.md

 4. Even if you use Exact with RDBMS, Exact reads data only at initialization stage (REST API is not started), uses SQL statements from config file as-is (without any modification) and does not makes any requests to database later.
 So, there is no place for SQL Injections or similar kind of attacks.
 But if you want to fully isolate database from world, export data to JSON files with [SQL Export](https://github.com/yaroslaff/sql-export) or other tool, and use docker with this files.
 It will be as secure as docker.

 ## Performance
+For test, we use 1mil.json file, list of 1 million of products (each of 100 unique items is duplicated 10 000 times).
+Searching for items with `price<200` and limit=10 (820 000 matches), takes little more then 0.2 seconds.
+Aggregation request to find min and max price among whole 1 million dataset takes 0.43 seconds.

+## Tips and tricks
+- If you will always use upper/lower case in JSON datasets and in frontend, you can disable `upper`/`lower` functions and save few milliseconds on each request.
+- Remove all sensitive/not-needed fields when exporting to JSON.
+Leave only key fields and fields used for searching, such as price, size, color.
+- Use `limit` for every dataset.

 ## MySQL, MariaDB, PostgreSQL and other databases support
 Exact uses [SQLAlchemy](https://www.sqlalchemy.org/) to work with database, so it can work with any sqlalchemy-compatible RDBMS, but you need to install proper python modules, e.g. `pip install mysqlclient` (for mysql/mariadb).